mmtk/mmtk-core/docs/userguide/src/portingguide/topics/weakref.md

     finalizable objects must be old and will not be considered dead.
 -   The VM binding only needs to visit **weak reference slots written since the last GC**.
 Other slots must be pointing to old objects (if not `null`).
-For weak hash tables, if existing entries are immutable, it is sufficient to only visit newly added entires.
+For weak hash tables, if existing entries are immutable, it is sufficient to only visit newly added entries.

 Implementation-wise, the VM binding can split the lists or hash tables into two parts: one for old entries and another for young entries.